 Averaged over two years, corn yields were similar among the chisel-plowed and strip-tilled fields while strip-till had twice the residue.
 These results are similar to those observed in long-term small-plot tillage trials in Waseca, where very little differences in yields have been observed among tillage systems in a corn and soybean rotation.

 The perception remains that more residue will lower yields, but today's planters and drills have options to handle high levels of crop residue.
-These include row cleaners and coulters that clear residue from the seed row and ensure good seed-to-soil contact and a warmer seedbed.
+Row cleaners and coulters can clear residue from the seed row and ensure good seed-to-soil contact and a warmer seedbed.
 Equipping the planter with starter fertilizer attachments increases the chance for consistent yields in high-residue systems.

 Tillage costs

 Choosing the best tillage system for your farm isn’t a “one-size-fits-all” decision.
 It’s similar to selecting hybrids to meet specific conditions and needs.
-It’s not necessary to leave the field completely covered with residue to improve soil health and reduce soil erosion while maintaining yields.
+To maintain yields, it’s not necessary to leave the field completely covered with residue to improve soil health and reduce soil erosion.

 Evaluating the economics of tillage systems is very complex.
 Adjust tillage depth and intensity based on field factors such as